Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Introduction

-While generic CSM theories preserve only $\mathcal{N}=3$ supersymmetry, certain configurations with appropriately chosen matter content and Chern-Simons levels exhibit enhanced $\mathcal{N}=4$ supersymmetry \cite{Gaiotto:2008sd,Hosomichi:2008jd,Aharony:2008ug,Imamura:2008nn,Jafferis:2008em,Assel:2017eun,Nosaka:2018eip,Assel:2022row}.
-In both cases, the structure of the moduli space of vacua becomes particularly rich due to $\surm(2)$ R-symmetry factors.
-The moduli space $\mathcal{M}$ of a supersymmetric field theory encodes its vacua and IR dynamics, and in the presence of $\Ncal=3$ or $4$ supersymmetry, $ \mathcal{M} $ is typically a stratified singular space composed of hyper-K\"ahler branches.
-For 3d $\mathcal{N}=4$ theories, $\mathcal{M}$ contains two distinguished components: the Higgs branch $\mathcal{H}$, parameterised by gauge-invariant chiral operators built from matter fields, and the Coulomb branch $\mathcal{C}$, parameterised by monopole operators.
-Both branches are symplectic singularities \cite{beauville2000symplectic}, and a celebrated feature of three-dimensional $\mathcal{N}=4$ mirror symmetry \cite{Intriligator:1996ex} is the exchange of these two branches between mirror dual pairs.
+For 3d $\mathcal{N}=4$ theories without CS-terms, $\mathcal{M}$ contains two distinguished components: the Higgs branch $\mathcal{H}$, parameterised by gauge-invariant chiral operators built from matter fields, and the Coulomb branch $\mathcal{C}$, parameterised by monopole operators.
+Both branches are symplectic singularities \cite{beauville2000symplectic}, and a feature of three-dimensional $\mathcal{N}=4$ mirror symmetry \cite{Intriligator:1996ex} is the exchange of these two branches between mirror dual pairs.

-In $\mathcal{N}=4$ CSM theories, the presence of Chern-Simons couplings modifies this picture.
-The superconformal fixed point exhibits an $\surm(2)_A \times \surm(2)_B$ R-symmetry, and the moduli space features two maximal quantum branches, referred to as the A and B branches.
-These branches are not solely characterised by gauge-invariant chiral operators constructed from matter fields in the UV.
-Instead, they crucially involve monopole operators, which must be dressed with matter fields to ensure gauge invariance.
-This feature becomes particularly important in the presence of non-trivial Chern-Simons levels, where bare monopole operators are not gauge-invariant and require such modifications to contribute to the chiral ring.
-Understanding these branches is crucial not just from a geometric standpoint, but also because they govern RG flows triggered by A/B-branch operators.
+While generic CSM theories preserve only $\mathcal{N}=3$ supersymmetry, certain configurations with appropriately chosen matter content and Chern--Simons levels exhibit enhanced $\mathcal{N}=4$ supersymmetry \cite{Gaiotto:2008sd,Hosomichi:2008jd,Aharony:2008ug,Imamura:2008nn,Jafferis:2008em,Assel:2017eun,Nosaka:2018eip,Assel:2022row}.
+In $\mathcal{N}=4$ CSM theories, the presence of Chern--Simons couplings modifies the description of $\mathcal{M}$.
+The superconformal fixed point exhibits an $\surm(2)_A \times \surm(2)_B$ R-symmetry, and the moduli space still features two maximal quantum branches, referred to as the A and B branches.
+In contrast to non-CS theories, neither of these two branches is solely captured by mesons or monopole operators alone.
+Instead, due to the non-trivial CS couplings bare monopole operators are not gauge-invariant on their own and must be dressed with (charged) matter fields to ensure gauge invariance.
+Understanding these quantum branches is crucial not just from a geometric standpoint, but also because they govern RG flows triggered by A/B-branch operators.

-For $\Ncal=3$ CSM theories, the R-symmetry is the diagonal $\surm(2)$ of the $\Ncal=4$ R-symmetry, which implies that the maximal branches are all hyper-K\"ahler, but not separated in the familiar manner.
-In general, the number of maximal branches is greater than two.
+For $\Ncal=3$ CSM theories, the R-symmetry is the diagonal $\surm(2)$ of the $\Ncal=4$ R-symmetry, which implies that the maximal branches are all hyper-K\"ahler, but not separated in the usual manner.
+In general, the number of maximal branches is greater than two.\\

 The first goal of this work is to provide a systematic description of the A and B branches of $\mathcal{N}=4$ CSM theories realised on the world-volume of D3-branes suspended between NS5 and $(1,\kappa)$ 5-branes in Type IIB string theory \cite{Kitao:1998mf,Gauntlett:1997pk,Gauntlett:1997cv,Bergman:1999na}.
 The second goal is to initiate the analysis of the maximal branches in $\Ncal=3$ CSM theories realised in brane systems with NS5, D5, and various $(p,q)$ 5-branes.